duardoliveiras/university-planner/README.md

 ## Installation and Usage

-To run the program, execute the following command in your terminal:
+Go to directory src and execute the following command in your terminal:

 `make && ./a.out`